katharynduffy/phenoSynth/README.md

 ```

-The R package is developed and maintained by [Katharyn Duffy and Kyle Enns for APIS Case 2](https://github.com/katharynduffy) since June, 2018.
+The R package has been developed and maintained by [Katharyn Duffy and Kyle Enns for APIS Case 2](https://github.com/katharynduffy) since June, 2018.

 Most recent release is available from: https://github.com/katharynduffy/phenoRemote